 Even if the rails are lacerations metaphorically speaking - cuts across the good earth, the earth so venerated by the native people - they lead home, they go across the homeland, scarred forever yes but never changing in the dreamworld.

 It's ironic that the very transport they use to try and reach home is the train, the great railroad system that brought so many so quickly across the USA and signaled the end of natural life for the Native American.

 On board, a guard strikes a match as the kids watch the countryside rolling by.
 On and on through the cold dark night, the poorly clad runaways go.
 But they already know their fate.
 They'll never get home.

 - The authorities will be waiting, the sheriff will be there and he'll return them like before and the time before that.
 And that ride back in his stupid car despite the warmth will be an insult.

 - The word-down welts - a welt is a mark made on the body by a whip or other weapon - are these welts on the earth?
 Perhaps, but they are also on the Native American soul itself, going back through time.

 The runaways are on their way back to the institution.
 They are back.
-In their green dresses they are working again, feeling shamed because they are Native American having to scrub the sidewalk where dirt and dust prevail.
+In their green dresses, they are working again, feeling shame because they are Native Americans having to scrub the sidewalk where dirt and dust prevail.